The closing. It all comes down to this. The grand finale. Once you have the keys, the house is yours. (Cue: Air horn sound!)

 Worst-case scenario: You have to delay closing to resolve problems.
-In the unlikely event that happens, your agent will help you address the issue.
+If that unlikely event happens, your agent will help you address the issue.

 Certain people will be there.
 Who, exactly, depends on your state.
-Typically, you will be joined by:
+Typically, you'll be joined by:

 - Your agent